prateekanandiitb/prateekanandiitb.github.io/_pages/about.md

 ## Research Themes
 (current, but not limited to)

-- **Microhydrodynamics & low Reynolds number flows**: From first principles, using applied mathematics to study the motion of particles in canonical flows.
+- **Microhydrodynamics & low Reynolds number flows**: Studying the motion of particles, using applied mathematics, in canonical flows.
-- **Inertial migration of particles in channel flows**
+- **Migration of particles in channel flows**: Transverse migration of anisotropic particles, drops, vesicles in pressure-driven channel flows with rigid/flexible walls
-- **Motion of anisotropic particles in Turbulence**
+- **Motion of anisotropic particles in Turbulence**: Motion of anisotropic particles in turbulent flows
-- **Homotopy Analysis methods in fluid dynamics**
+- **Homotopy Analysis methods in fluid dynamics**: Going beyond perturbative methods for studying particle motion in fluid flows.

 ---

-## Collaboration and Opportunities
+## Open Positions

-We collaborate with academic, industrial and government partners on projects involving **complex fluids** and **particle-laden flows** and **turbulent suspensions**.
+I am always interested in motivated students who wish to work on fundamental problems in **fluid mechanics**.

-For collaboration inquiries or student opportunities, please reach out via the [contact](/contact/) page.
+Prospective students interested in working with me are encouraged to [contact](/contact/) me with a brief description of their research interests and a CV.

 ---